BugShooting/BugShooting.Docs/plugin.md

   // Provides helper methods for file operations. class FileHelper
   {

-    // Get the file bytes of an image. byte[] GetFileBytes(string FileFormat, ImageData ImageData)

-    // Get the file extention of a file format. string GetFileExtention(string FileFormat)

-    // Get supported file formats.
+    // Get a list of supported file formats.
     List<string> GetFileFormats()

+    // Get the file bytes of an image for a specific file format. byte[] GetFileBytes(string FileFormat, ImageData ImageData)

+    // Get the file extention for a specific file format. string GetFileExtention(string FileFormat)

-    // Get the mime type of a file format. string GetMimeType(string FileFormat)
+    // Get the MIME type for a specific file format. string GetMimeType(string FileFormat)

   }